Samajwadi Party: History

-The Samajwadi Party was one of several parties that emerged when the Janata Dal (People's League) fragmented into several regional parties.
+The Samajwadi Party was one of several parties that emerged when Janata Dal fragmented into several regional parties.
 The party was founded by Mulayam Singh Yadav in 1992.
-Created just months before the Babri Masjid demolition, the party is said to having played a key role in preventing violence within the state following the event.
-The Samajwadi Party is now led by former Chief Minister of Uttar Pradesh Akhilesh Yadav after he was chosen the President by the National Convention held on 1 January, 2017.
+Created just months before the Babri Masjid demolition, the party rose to power by pursuing secular politics.
+The support of its key voters, Other Backward Classes and Muslims helped the party become a major political force in Uttar Pradesh.

+In West Bengal, the West Bengal Socialist Party of Kiranmoy Nanda merged with the SP in 2010.
+The Samajwadi Party is now led by former Chief Minister of Uttar Pradesh, Akhilesh Yadav.

+He was chosen as the President for the first time in an Emergency meeting in 2017.
+He was chosen for second time in 2017 at Agra Convention of Samajwadi Party.
+He was chosen for the third time at the party's national convention held in September 2022 at Lucknow, after he was chosen as the President at the party's national convention held on 1 January 2017.

-The Samajwadi Party is primarily based in Uttar Pradesh State.
-It has contested Lok Sabha and State Assembly elections around the country, though its successes have been mainly in Uttar Pradesh.
-In the 2012 legislative assembly elections of Uttar Pradesh, SP registered a landslide victory with a clear majority in the House, thus enabling it to form a government in the state.
-This was expected to be the fifth term of Mulayam Singh Yadav as Chief Minister of state, but he selected his son, Akhilesh Yadav, instead.
-It became official on 15 March.
+The party have contested Lok Sabha and State Assembly elections around the country, but by far the bulk of its victories have been in Uttar Pradesh.
+In the 2012 legislative assembly elections of Uttar Pradesh, SP registered a landslide victory with a clear majority in the house, thus enabling it to form a government in the state.
+This was expected to be the fifth term of Mulayam Singh Yadav as Chief Minister of state, but he selected his son, Akhilesh Yadav instead.
+This became official on 15 March.
 It was also the first time that SP was head of the UP government for a full term of five years.
 However, the party suffered a landslide defeat in the 2017 Uttar Pradesh Legislative Assembly Election, slumping to only 47 seats as the Bharatiya Janata Party swept to victory.

-Proposed merger

-In 2014, there was a proposed merger of the Samajwadi Party with some other Janata Parivar parties uniting with Lalu Prasad Yadav and Nitish Kumar.
+The major loss of Samajwadi Party was attributed to several factors, most notably being corruption, several political controversies, deteriorating law and order, and insensitive comments on rape as well as anti-women views.

 National Convention of January 2017

-In a National Convention held on 1 January 2017 called by Ram Gopal Yadav, Akhilesh Yadav was appointed as president of the party.
+In a National Convention held on 1 January 2017, called by Ram Gopal Yadav, Akhilesh Yadav was appointed as president of the Party for 5 years.